 The Waugal Monoliths are in the south-east corner of the Two Rocks Shopping Centre, forming part of an interpretive garden with several additional sculptures positioned throughout the adjacent grassed area.
-On site signage records that the fourteen limestone sculptures and one timber sculpture by artist Mark Le Buse depict various forms, faces and creatures significant to the Aboriginal Dreamtime stories.
-An interpretive timber board describes the Waugal Monoliths Legend the sculptures portray.
+On site signage records that the fourteen limestone sculptures and one timber sculpture by artist Mark Le Buse depict various forms, faces and creatures drawn from the Aboriginal creation stories.
+An interpretive timber board describes the Waugal Monoliths Legend however, this board, signage, and the sculptures, are an inaccurate portrayal, and are deemed inappropriate and offensive by Aboriginal people.